-FINANCE CHARGE
+FINANCE CHARGES

-The finance charge is comprised of interest charges incurred in relation to the provision of the Company's long term financing arrangements.
-Interest charged on the funding of incomplete developments is being capitalised within the cost of each development and recognised in the Statement of Financial Position.
-Other Interest incurred is expensed in the Statement of Income and Retained Surplus.
+The finance charges comprise of interest charges incurred in relation to the provision of the Company's long term financing arrangements and finance charges in the relation to the Revolving Credit Facility (detailed below).
+These costs are expensed in the Statement of Income and Retained Surplus.